-- Increased / reduces support needs due to changes in circumstances / conditions - Life events such as transitioning from school, leaving home, growing old - Changes to shared living services that can effect shared support
+- Increased / reduced support needs due to changes in circumstances / conditions - Life events such as transitioning from school, leaving home, growing old - Changes to shared living services that can effect shared support

-The table below highlights the number of resource panel requests agreed in the past two years.
+The table below highlights the number of resource panel requests agreed in the past three years.
 This highlights a significant level of oversight activity given there are around 400 individual with a Learning Disability in receipt of a package of care.
-It also highlights the volume of changes to packages of care in any year and the level of ongoing assessment and review activity taking place each year with each resource panel request being signed off by a service manager.
+It also highlights the volume of changes to packages of care in any year and the level of ongoing assessment & review activity taking place each year with each resource panel request being signed off by a Service Manager.
 The resource panel includes team leaders from both health and social care and a finance representative ensuring there is robust review of the decision making.
+The increased volume in FY21/22 will reflect changes in care packages to accurately reflect care being provided during covid remobilisation.

-Panel Requests Type FY 19/20 FY 20/21
+Panel Requests Type FY 19/20 FY 20/21 FY 21/22

-Non-Residential Resource Request 229 143
+Non-Residential Resource Request 229 143 383

-Non-Residential Decrease/Change of use 21 49
+Non-Residential Decrease/Change of use 21 49 tbc

-Residential Resource Request 27 26
+Residential Resource Request 27 26 44

-Total 277 218
+Total 277 218 427

-\ It should be noted that the reductions in service can also be included in Non-Residential Resource Request.
+^{} It should be noted that the reductions in service can also be included in Non-Residential Resource Request.

-8. Reviews
+9. Reviews

-A key area of governance around packages of care is the completion of reviews which should be completed on a regular basis.
-The following table outlines the key measures in place to track performance and the performance as of October 2020
+A key are of governance around packages of care is the completion of regular reviews or care provision.
+The following table outlines the key measures in place to track performance and the actual performance as of March 2022

 Cases with Assessment / Review % of Cases % of Expenditure

-Within the previous year 47% 46%
+Within the previous year 49% 49%

-Within the past two years 62% 66%
+Within the past two years 65% 66%